Remarks on cotorsion theories

-In section 3 we revisit the exact-degreewise cotorsion theory in the category of chain complexes in an abelian category \cite[Proposition 3.3]{Gi2}.
-We prove \emph{loc. cit.} under a different assumption.
+In section 4 we recall some facts about complexes in abelian categories.
+In section 5 we associate (\ref{sec:5.2.1}, \ref{sec:5.2.4}) to a pair of comparable cotorsion theories two new ones; the left class of the first consists of objects of ``projective'' dimension $\leqslant n$ and the right class of the second consists of objects of ``injective'' dimension $\leqslant n$.

-In section 4 we revisit the standard and the bar THC-situations for categories of chain complexes in abelian categories \cite[Section 4.3]{Pe}.
-The former is an enriched situation (\ref{sec:4.4.3}).
-The flat objects associated to the two THC-situations have the usual description (\ref{sec:4.3.1}, \ref{sec:4.5.3}).
+In section 6 we revisit the standard and the bar THC-situations for categories of complexes in abelian categories \cite[Section 4.3]{Pe}.
+The former is an enriched situation (\ref{sec:6.1.9}).
+The flat complexes associated to the two THC-situations have the usual description (\ref{sec:6.1.3}, \ref{sec:6.2.3}).

-In section 5 we present (\ref{sec:5.1.1}) an ``$F$-totally acyclic'' \cite[Chapter 2.4 p.
-54]{Ia} cotorsion theory in categories of chain complexes in abelian categories.
-The right class of this cotorsion theory has the usual description (\ref{sec:8.1.7}).

-In section 6 we very briefly review, following Bourbaki \cite[\S3,4]{Bou}, the construction of the torsion product associated to the Tensor bifunctor of the standard THC-situation.
-The only difference with \emph{loc. cit.} is that we do not use functorial free resolutions but complete flat resolutions (\ref{sec:6.2}); for this reason we require that the generalized flat cotorsion theory is complete.

-The torsion product is used in section 7 to prove a K\"{u}nneth type theorem for chain complexes in abelian categories (\ref{sec:7.3.9}, \ref{sec:7.3.10}).
-The proof follows Bourbaki [\emph{loc. cit.}, \S4 n\textsuperscript{ {o}} 7], except that we work with the second argument of the Tensor bifunctor; this choice requires some little sign considerations.
-We don't know whether such a theorem exists in the literature.
+In section 7 we very briefly review (\ref{sec:7.1}), following Bourbaki \cite[\S3,4]{Bou}, the construction of the torsion product associated to the Tensor bifunctor of the standard THC-situation.
+The only difference with \emph{loc. cit.} is that we do not use functorial free resolutions but complete flat resolutions; for this reason we require that the generalized flat cotorsion theory is complete.
+The torsion product is used to prove a K\"{u}nneth type theorem for complexes in abelian categories (\ref{sec:7.3.10}, \ref{sec:7.3.11}).
+The proof follows Bourbaki [\emph{loc. cit.}, \S4 n\textsuperscript{ {o}} 7], except that we work with the second argument of the Tensor bifunctor; this choice requires some small sign considerations.

-In section 8 we revisit some elementary facts about the homotopy orthogonality relation for chain complexes in abelian categories and the formal theory of $K$-flat complexes associated to the standard THC-situation (\cite[Sections 1, 5]{S},\cite[Proposition 3.7]{Gi2}).
+In section 8 we revisit some elementary facts about the enriched and homotopy orthogonality relations for complexes in abelian categories and the formal theory of $K$-flat complexes associated to the standard THC-situation (\cite[Sections 1,5]{Sp},\cite[Proposition 3.7]{Gi2}).

-The idea of homological algebra in a biadditive THC-situation is suggested by Bourbaki's functorial treatment of classical homological algebra.
-We adopt his notations, terminology and sign conventions, except that \emph{homotopisme} is translated as homotopy equivalence and \emph{homologisme} as quasi-isomorphism.